apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

         + nt:file
           + include0
             - path = "jcr:content"

+By default all properties whose type matches `includePropertyTypes` and are part of child nodes as per the aggregation pattern are included for indexing.
+For excluding certain properties define a property definition with relative path and set `excludeFromAggregation` to `true`.
+Such properties would then be excluded from fulltext index

 For a given nodeType multiple includes can be defined.
 Below is the aggregate definition structure for any specific include rule